andrew/ultimate-awesome/README.md

 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
 - [awesome-github-profile-readme-chinese](https://github.com/eryajf/awesome-github-profile-readme-chinese) - 🦩 优秀的中文区个人主页搜集.
 - [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.
+- [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
 - [awesome-community](https://github.com/phpearth/awesome-community) - A curated list of awesome programming, development, technical support and discussion channels, groups, communities, resources and other shiny things.
 - [awesome-neural-adaptation-in-NLP](https://github.com/bplank/awesome-neural-adaptation-in-NLP) - Awesome Neural Adaptation in Natural Language Processing.
 A curated list.
 - [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.